laempy/pyoints/README.md

 ## Install Pyoints (Ubuntu)

 Unfortunately the gdal version is not detected automatically by ``pgdal``.
 Thus, installation with ``setup.py`` might fail.

 ### Installation with installation script (currently recommended)

-The installation script asks you to provide a virtual Python environment (virtualenv) .
+The installation script asks you to provide a virtual Python environment (virtualenv).
 You need to initialize it first.
 ```
-./pip_install.sh -v path/to/virtualenv
+./scripts/pip_install.sh -v path/to/virtualenv
 ```

 ## Installation with pip